katiew23/labMoviesApp/README.md

 ### Discover Movies

-The home page displays a list of discover movies from TMDB.
-Users can filter movies by title and genre.
+The home page displays discover movies from TMDB.

+Users can search and filter movies using multiple criteria:

+* Movie title
+* Genre
+* Minimum rating
+* Release year

+This feature uses a reusable filtering hook to apply multiple filter conditions to the displayed movie list.

 ### Upcoming Movies